-Opinion | How an attempted Canadian kowtow to China backfired
+Opinion | How an attempted Canadian concession to China backfired

 It’s very common for the CCP to use whatever leverage it has over a government to try to link all the other issues it deems sensitive.
 The Canadian government’s fundamental mistake was to go along with that linkage.
 But by letting the negotiations over the two Mikes constrain it on Taiwan, Ottawa was not only rewarding the hostage-taking but also giving Beijing an incentive to never let the two Canadian citizens go free because the Chinese are getting so many interim benefits from the situation.

-Perhaps the Canadian defense ministry honestly believed that upsetting Beijing with a provocative move like this would be counterproductive.
+Perhaps the Canadian defense ministry honestly believed that upsetting Beijing with a provocative move such as this would be counterproductive.
 But that that’s the wrong way to think about it.
 We can’t tell our citizens to censor themselves because it might offend China’s delicate and paranoid sensibilities.
 That is a recipe for losing our integrity and undermining a system in which our independent institutions are actually independent.

 The good news is that the award will be presented after all — and this year’s Halifax Forum will preserve the notion that democracies should champion open debate about fundamental issues rather than suppressing it.
 Sajjan didn’t mention China during his own speech at the 2020 Halifax Forum, but in it he did refer to the bad actors around the world who are constantly trying to undermine our system and get us to ignore their malign activities.